-A. The Majority of Arrests Necessitating Uses of Force Involved Individuals Who Exhibited Mental Impairment
+B. The Majority of Arrests Necessitating Uses of Force Involved Individuals Who Exhibited Mental Impairment

-As in previous reporting periods, the Auditor observed that the majority of the incidents where officers used force to subdue and arrest individuals involved subjects who were suffering from mental illness and/or severely impaired by drugs or alcohol.
-In the first six months of 2024, there were twenty-five (25) such individuals, six (6) of whom were unhoused.
-Additionally, there were two (2) use of force incidents involving 16-year-old subjects who are presumed to have undeveloped reasoning and emotional skills.
-The records show that those twenty-seven (27) individuals did not respond to officers' de-escalation efforts, nor did they comply with orders to cease conduct that posed serious dangers to themselves and others.
+As in previous reporting years, the Auditor observed that the majority - 74% in 2024- of the incidents where officers used force to subdue and arrest individuals, the subjects were suffering from mental illness and/or severely impaired by drugs or alcohol.
+In 2024, there were fifty-six (56) such individuals, at least twenty-nine (29) of whom were unhoused.
+Additionally, there were three (3) use of force incidents involving 16-year-old male subjects who are presumed to have undeveloped reasoning and emotional skills.
+The records show that those fifty-six (56) individuals did not respond to officers' de-escalation efforts, nor did they comply with orders to cease conduct that posed serious dangers to themselves and others.

-The records of these encounters show that the OPD called for Crisis Response Unit (CRU) assistance in appropriate circumstances and that the officers refrained from intervening until multiple officers and CRU professionals arrived.
+The records of these encounters show that, when it was feasible, the officers attempted to deescalate those situations and gain compliance with verbal communications, while allowing for time and the presence of multiple officers.
+The OPD also called for Crisis Response Unit (CRU) assistance in appropriate circumstances and, when possible, the officers refrained from intervening until CRU professionals arrived.
 However, in many instances, CRU involvement was not an option because there was an active threat of injury to a subject or others.

 Accordingly, it is of paramount importance that the Department continue to invest in training and resources that assist in identifying people in crisis and the de-escalation techniques that are most effective with people who are mentally impaired due to mental illness, substance abuse, developmental stage, or other crisis circumstances.
-This type of training continues to be a priority for the Department and is embedded into their annual training plan.
+That type of training continues to be a priority for the Department and it is embedded into their annual training plan, as detailed in Section X of this Report.

-B. The Adoption of Body Worn Cameras Enhances Transparency
+C. The Adoption of Body Worn Cameras Enhances Transparency